 Our strong sense of community and responsibility towards each other extends well beyond the School’s boundaries with a shared commitment amongst staff and pupils to play our part in the world and learn from the experience.

-Pupils are actively involved in supporting local, regional and global initiatives through volunteering, charity work and collaborative projects.
+As a core part of their education at Caterham, our pupils are actively involved in our Partnerships programme supporting and learning from local, regional and global initiatives through volunteering, charity work and collaborative projects.
 Our pupils gain perspective and begin to define their societal responsibilities.

 Partnership activities provide opportunities to our pupils to use their talents, and develop their personal qualities for the benefit of others.
 Caterham School is proud to be actively engaged in partnerships, educational initiatives and projects with other schools in the UK and abroad.